Multilevel Preconditioning of Discontinuous-Galerkin Spectral Element Methods, Part I: Geometrically Conforming Meshes: Introduction

 \section{Introduction}

-Attractive features of discontinuous Galerkin (DG) discretizations are on one hand their versatility regarding a variety of different problem types as well as on the other hand their flexibility regarding local mesh refinement and even locally varying the order of the discretization.
-While initially the main focus has been on transport problems like hyperbolic conservation laws an increased attention has recently been paid to diffusion problems which naturally enter the picture in more complex applications like the compressible or incompressible Navier-Stokes equations.
-Well-posedness and stability issues are by now fairly well understood \cite{ArBrCoMa02,Ar82} although these studies refer primarily to uniform fixed degrees and conforming domain partitions, see, e.g., \cite{BCD,BCDM} for locally refined meshes and variable degrees.
+Attractive features of {Discontinuous} Galerkin (DG) discretizations are on the one hand their versatility regarding a variety of different problem types, and on the other hand their flexibility regarding local mesh refinement and even {locally variable polynomial order} of the discretization.
+While initially the main focus has been on transport problems like hyperbolic conservation laws, an increased attention has recently been paid to diffusion problems, which naturally enter the picture in more complex applications like incompressible Navier-Stokes equations.
+Due to the possible occurrence of both singularities and regions of high regularity on the other hand, the use of variable and possibly arbitrarily high degrees is particularly attractive, see, e.g., \cite{SSH,WFS}; see also \cite{CaHuQuZa07}.
+The central theme of this paper is to develop efficient solvers for the systems of equations resulting from {\em Discontinuous Galerkin Spectral Element} (DG-SE) discretizations.
+By this we mean that nodal-based polynomials of {\em arbitrarily high locally variable} polynomial degree on meshes with arbitrarily small mesh size are permitted.
+In this work we confine the discussion to {\em geometrically conforming} meshes, i.e., the intersection of any two mesh elements is empty or a common facet so that hanging nodes are not permitted.

-Of course, the option of choosing very high polynomial degrees is of particular interest for diffusion problems since under certain circumstances highly regular, even analytic solutions occur that are best treated by spectral discretizations \cite{CaHuQuZa06}.
-The fact that in most practical situations a very high regularity is encountered only in part of the domain has led to the concept of $hp$-discretizations which typically come about as conforming methods.
-However, the DG framework seems to be particularly well suited for accommodating strongly varying polynomial degrees (see, e.g., \cite{SSH,WFS}) in combination with local mesh refinements admitting hanging nodes.
+To formulate our objectives in more specific terms and also to indicate some intrinsic obstructions we briefly recall the state of the art regarding preconditioners for the DG method applied to {\em second order elliptic boundary value problems}.